Criminal procedure in California: New public defender

 If the defendant is having a problem with the public defender and would like a new one, they can tell the court they are making a "Marsden motion."
 The court will then have a special hearing, called a Marsden hearing, where the district attorney is not allowed to be in the room.
 There, the defendant can explain how the Public Defender is not being helpful and the judge can decide if the defendant should be given a new attorney.

 Self-representation

 A defendant may choose to act as their own attorney by making a Faretta motion.
 This should be done as early as possible because making such a motion close to the trial date gives cause for the judge to deny the motion.

 Trial

 Jury selection

-Jury selection is a lengthy process in which the district attorney and the defense attorney take turns asking questions to potential jurors.
-Both sides can disqualify jurors that they think won't help them.
-The process ends when both sides find 12 jurors plus one standby juror that they both accept, or both sides run out of juror challenges.
-Each side can disqualify 10 potential jurors each without giving a reason to the judge.
-After 10 challenges, they have to show good cause (i.e. give a reason) to continue disqualifying potential jurors.
+During jury selection, prospective jurors may be challenged for cause, including actual or implied bias.
+Each side also has peremptory challenges, which are distinct from challenges for cause and may not be used on the basis of race, ethnicity, gender, gender identity, sexual orientation, national origin, or religious affiliation.
+Each side has 10 peremptory challenges in a trial for an offense other than one punishable by death or life imprisonment or one punishable by no more than 90 days; different numbers apply to those categories and when multiple defendants are tried together.
+The jury is sworn after both sides pass consecutively.
+A court may select one or more alternate jurors; one alternate is not required in every case.